openMSL/sl-1-4-object-based-camera-object-model/README.md

 ## Disclaimers
 This sensor model is very basic and not validated to provide a realistic sensor behaviour.
 The model shows generic behaviour and is thus not sensor specific.
+This is a prototype.
+Use at own risk.
+Aboslutely not warranty is given for functionality or statements made and we are not liable in case of any damage.

 ## Acknowledgements and Credits
 This work received funding from the research project